lvgl/lvgl/docs/widgets/btnmatrix.rst

 Note that long pressing the button matrix with an encoder can mean to enter/leave edit mode and simply long pressing a button to make it repeat as well.
-To avoid this contradiction it’s suggested to add :cpp:expr:`lv_btnmatrix_set_btn_ctrl_all(btnm, LV_BTNMATRIX_CTRL_CLICK_TRIG | LV_BTNMATRIX_CTRL_NO_REPEAT)` to the button matrix if used with encoder.
-This way, the pressed button repeat feature is disabled and on leaving edit mode the selected button won’t be activated.
+To avoid this contradiction it's suggested to add :cpp:expr:`lv_btnmatrix_set_btn_ctrl_all(btnm, LV_BTNMATRIX_CTRL_CLICK_TRIG | LV_BTNMATRIX_CTRL_NO_REPEAT)` to the button matrix if used with encoder.
+This way, the pressed button repeat feature is disabled and on leaving edit mode the selected button won't be activated.

 Learn more about :ref:`indev_keys`.